dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 * **Relationships**
 * Data embedded in other [tracker objects](#webapi_nti_tracker_objects)

-Main changes compared to version 2.35 are:
+Main changes compared to the other endpoints for tracker import are:
 1. Import payload can be ***nested*** or ***flat***
 2. Invocation can be ***synchronous*** or ***asynchronous***